Heritage Identification Requirements

 Non face-to-face interviews

-Where the broker has not been able to interview the applicant in person, the broker's signature is required in the 'Broker Disclosure' section on the bottom of the Broker Application Checklist.
+Where the broker has not been able to interview the applicant in person, the broker's signature is required in the 'Broker Disclosure' section on the Home Loan Application Form.

 There will be times when it is impractical or inconvenient for the customer to attend a face to face interview for a loan application.